HoTT/Coq-HoTT/STYLE.md

 ## 4. Axioms ##

 ### 4.1.
-Univalence and function extensionality ###
+Univalence, function extensionality and propsitional resizing ###

-The "axioms" of `Univalence` and `Funext` (function extensionality) are typeclasses rather than Coq `Axiom`s.
+The "axioms" of `Univalence`, `Funext` (function extensionality) and `PropResizing` (propositional resizing) are typeclasses rather than Coq `Axiom`s.
 (But see the technical note below on universe polymorphism.)
 In the core, we use these typeclasses to keep track of which theorems depend on the axioms and which don't.

 This means that any theorem which depends on one or the other must take an argument of the appropriate type.
 It is simple to write this using typeclass magic as follows:

 ```coq
 Theorem uses_univalence `{Univalence} (A : Type) ...